0xroman1/pwnables/toddler-s_bottle/collision/writeup.md

 551291112/4 = 137822778
 ```

 So we were able to subtract 0x01010104 from 0x21DD09EC, and then divide the difference by four.
 This means that we have the four pieces needed to give us the desired input.
-So let's try it out!
+So let's try it out (remember we need to send it over in little endian)!

 ```
 col@ubuntu:~$ ./col `python -c 'print 4*"\x3a\x02\x37\x08" + "\x04\x01\x01\x01"'`